ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Finding Tracking Tags

-Even after a Tag is detected through passive or active scanning, a user may have difficulty in locating it.
+Even after a Tag is detected through passive or manual scanning, a user may have difficulty in locating it.
 For example, a Tag may be buried under a vehicle cushion.
-Platforms should allow users who have discovered a Tag through passive or active scanning to request that the Tag signal its presence.
+Platforms should allow users who have discovered a Tag through passive or manual scanning to request that the Tag signal its presence.
 This assistance should be done in a way that is accessible to users with sensory or other impairments by using multimodal signals as described in {{location-tracking-tag-alerts}}.
 Manufacturers/Platforms may also implement other methods to assist in locating Tags, such as precision finding using Ultra-wideband.

 #### Lost Mode